20 Other Ways to Say “Happy Sabbath” (With Examples)

 Example: In an email to a colleague:

-See also 20 Other Ways to Say “As You Can See” (With Examples)
+See also 20 Other Ways to Say "Firstly, Secondly, Thirdly" (With Examples)

 “Dear Rachel, Shabbat Shalom!
 I hope this message finds you well.
 I wanted to share some exciting news about next week’s community gathering before the weekend begins…”